-Frans Timmermans, Executive vice president for European Green Deal, Kadri Simson, Commissioner for Energy and Virginijus Sinkevičius, Commissioner for Environment and Oceans
+Frans Timmermans (Vice-President of the EU commission), Kadri Simson, Commissioner for Energy and Virginijus Sinkevičius, Commissioner for Environment and Oceans

 This petition is run by Bankwatch, HEAL, CAN Europe, Europe Beyond Coal, Sandbag and VedvarendeEnergi

 We call on you to ensure that EU pollution control standards are enforced in the Western Balkans.
 The region’s only 16 but very dirty coal plants pollute as much as the entire fleet of 250 in the EU and cause premature deaths across the continent.

 Why is this important?

 There is a dark cloud over Europe.
 Air pollution from fossil fuel power plants is taking its toll across the continent on people’s health and their wallets.
 Nowhere is the threat more prevalent than in the countries of the Western Balkans, where outdated power plants are allowed to burn coal and emit pollution at levels not allowed in the EU.
 This pollution is reaching EU countries too.